cepthomas/Nebulua/README.md

 # Tech Notes

-- Consists of a .NET command line application and a C++/CLI interop component that interfaces to the lua library.
+- Consists of two .NET applications (Command line and WinForms) and a C++/CLI interop component that interfaces to the lua library.
 - The interop API translate between internal LUA_XXX status and user-facing enum NebStatus.
 API doesn't throw anything.